 Balance Your Diet for Better Oral Health

 When balancing your diet, ensure that the nutrients required for good oral health are well-represented.
 It is also imperative that you practice good oral hygiene and visit your dentist twice a year to have your teeth cleaned and examined.
 Your regular checkup is also an excellent opportunity to talk to Jeffrey D. Clark, DDS, about your nutrition within the context of your oral health.
-Call us at 480 585 1853 to schedule your next checkup at Scottsdale Dental Excellence.
+Call us at 480 585 1853 to schedule your next checkup at Scottsdale Cosmetic Dentistry Excellence.